InteractiveAdvertisingBureau/GDPR-Transparency-and-Consent-Framework/TCFv2/IAB Tech Lab - Consent string and vendor list formats v2.md

  ### What purpose does a TC String serve?

-A TC String’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their preferences for data processing under the GDPR.
+A TC String’s primary purpose is to encapsulate and encode all the information disclosed to a user and the expression of their preferences for their personal data processing under the GDPR.
 Using a Consent Management Platform (CMP), the information is captured into an encoded and compact  HTTP-transferable string.
-This string enables communication of transparency and consent information to entities, or “vendors”, that process user data.
+This string enables communication of transparency and consent information to entities, or “vendors”, that process a user's personal data.
 Vendors decode a TC String to determine whether they have the necessary legal bases to  process a user's personal data for their purposes.
 The concise string data format enables a  CMP to persist and retrieve a user’s preferences any time they're needed as well as transfer that information to any vendors who need it.

 ### What information is stored in a TC String?